 The financial statements are presented in INR and all values are rounded to the nearest lacs (INR 00,000), except when otherwise indicated.
+Figures for the previous years have been regrouped / rearranged wherever considered necessary to conform to the current year classification.

-2.2 Summary of significant accounting policies
+2.2 Summary of material accounting policies